Wednesday, April 25, 2012

 2 ounces of grated white cheddar cheese

 Preheat waffle maker.
 Melt the butter, set aside.
 In a large mixing bowl, combine the flour, baking powder, salt and sugar.
 In medium mixing bowl, whisk the egg yolks and the milk together.
 In yet another bowl, whip the egg whites until they form a loose meringue; set aside.
 Whisk the egg yolk/ milk mixture into the dry ingredients until just combined.
 Stir in the melted butter.
 Fold in the egg whites.
 (The whipped egg whites will help yield a light, crispy waffle.)
 Spoon a ladle full of batter into your prepared waffle maker.
 Top the batter with 1-2 tablespoons of ham and cheese, depending on the size of you waffle maker.
 Close the waffle iron and bake as per the directions of your maker.
 Waffle will be golden brown with crisp bits of ham and cheese baked in.
 Serve with butter and maple syrup.
+Garnish with additional ham and cheese.

 Traditional waffles can be made by eliminating the ham and cheese.